Say cheers to the holidays with a Pomegranate Cranberry Moscow Mule! This holiday Moscow Mule is a festive twist on a classic!

 There will be cookies (I will kick it off with Cranberry Curd and Hazelnut Shortbread Bars).
 Additionally, there will be cocktails, like this Pomegranate Cranberry Moscow Mule!

 A classic Moscow Mule is a simple cocktail of ginger beer, vodka, and a squeeze of lime, served over crushed ice.
 Traditionally the drink is served in a copper cup, which keeps the drink icy cold.
 Of course, you can serve it in a regular glass, too!

 Despite its name, the drink has its origins in the 1940s, with one version of the story tracing its beginnings to New York.
 John Martin, having newly acquired a struggling Smirnoff vodka brand) and Jack Morgan, who had similar struggles with ginger beer, put their heads together and cleverly came up with a drink that would market the two.
 “Moscow” was a nod to the vodka, and “Mule” referenced the kick from the spicy ginger beer.

 How to Make a Pomegranate Cranberry Moscow Mule

 These days, there are lots of different Moscow Mules (some even made without the vodka), and the holidays deserve their own twist!
 I turned to my local Safeway, which has everything I need to whip up holiday cocktails!

-To make our Pomegranate Cranberry Moscow Mule, simply combine the pomegranate cranberry juice, vodka, and lime juice in a shaker, add ice, and pour into a chilled mule mug filled with crushed ice.
-Top it off with ginger beer, garnish with lime, a sprig of mint, and rosemary, and cranberries, if you wish.
+To make our Pomegranate Cranberry Moscow Mule, simply combine the pomegranate cranberry juice, vodka, and lime juice in a shaker.
+Add ice, and then pour into a chilled mule mug filled with crushed ice.
+Top it off with ginger beer, garnish with lime, a sprig of mint, rosemary, and cranberries, if you wish.

 And that’s it!
-It’s time to say cheers to the holidays!
+Without a doubt, it’s time to say cheers to the holidays!